DarylKrans/ReMaster-Utility/README.md

-If you are here for ReMaster Utilities executable, there are 3 here.
-Please use the most recent upload if you want the most current version.
+If you are here for ReMaster Utilities executable, Please use one of the Release versions.
+The source is always a work-in- progress and may not be stable.
+Updates to the source may be buggy or incomplete.
+Release builds will have considerably more testing done to ensure stability and proper functionality.
--- note, .Net 3.5 version for Windows XP has been removed.
-It is an older version and doesn't build with the newer functions added.

 Protection methods currently handled by ReMaster include..

 V-Max (all versions)

 RapidLok

 Vorpal (EPYX -- California Games, Legend of Blacksilver, Wrestling, The Games - Summer/Winter Edition)